How to choose eye and vision supplements

 Also, AREDS2 researchers wanted to evaluate a modification of the original AREDS multivitamin formulation because some research has linked beta-carotene supplementation to increased risk of lung cancer in smokers and previous smokers, and because of concerns about minor side effects such as stomach upset caused by the high amount of zinc in the original AREDS formula among some people.

-Results of the AREDS2 study were published in May 2013.
-Participants in the study who took an AREDS formulation that included lutein and zeaxanthin, but no beta-carotene, had an 18 percent lower risk of developing advanced AMD over the five years of the study, compared with participants who took the original AREDS formulation with beta-carotene.
+Participants in the study who took an AREDS formulation that included lutein and zeaxanthin, but no beta-carotene, had an 18% lower risk of developing advanced AMD over the five years of the study, compared with participants who took the original AREDS formulation with beta-carotene.

 None of the modified AREDS supplement formulations used in AREDS2 — including those containing 1,000 mg omega-3 fatty acids (350 mg DHA and 650 mg EPA) — prevented or reduced the risk of cataracts.